 The Crown season 4 will delve into the start of Princes Charles and Princess Diana's relationship and early years of marriage.
 But when did Prince Charles and Diana meet in real life and how?
 Here's the true story behind the TV show...

 Emma Corrin plays Lady Diana Spencer, Charles' first wife and the mother of Prince William and Prince Harry, in the hotly anticipated new series of the hit Netflix show.

 Camilla, now the Duchess of Cornwall and Prince Charles' second wife, has already made an appearance in The Crown and so many wondered when Diana - who tragically died in a car crash on 31 August 1997 - would make her debut.

-Netflix has not disappointed viewers and season 4 will focus intensely on Princess Diana and the early years of her relationship with Prince Charles - including their royal wedding and a replica of Diana's iconic wedding dress.
+Netflix has not disappointed viewers and season 4 will focus intensely on Princess Diana and the early years of her relationship with Prince Charles - including their wedding at St Paul's Cathedral (opens in new tab) and a replica of Diana's iconic wedding dress.